steve-ad-s/crypto-dictionary/candlesticks/BearishEngulfingPattern.md

 The Bearish Engulfing pattern is one of the most classic and reliable bearish reversal signals.

 - **Bullish Engulfing Pattern:** This is the direct bullish counterpart.
-The [[Bullish_Engulfing_Pattern]] appears at the bottom of a downtrend and signals a bullish reversal.
+The [[BullishEngulfingPattern]] appears at the bottom of a downtrend and signals a bullish reversal.
-- **Dark Cloud Cover:** The [[Dark_Cloud_Cover]] is a similar but less powerful bearish reversal pattern.
+- **Dark Cloud Cover:** The [[DarkCloudCover]] is a similar but less powerful bearish reversal pattern.
 In a Dark Cloud Cover, the second bearish candle closes below the midpoint of the first bullish candle, but it does not fully engulf it.
-- **Confirmation for other patterns:** A Bearish Engulfing pattern can serve as strong confirmation for a preceding single-candle bearish signal, such as a [[Shooting_Star]] or a [[Hanging_Man]].
+- **Confirmation for other patterns:** A Bearish Engulfing pattern can serve as strong confirmation for a preceding single-candle bearish signal, such as a [[ShootingStar]] or a [[HangingMan]].
-- **Follow-through:** A Bearish Engulfing pattern can be the first two candles of a [[Three_Black_Crows]] pattern, which would provide very strong confirmation of a new downtrend.
+- **Follow-through:** A Bearish Engulfing pattern can be the first two candles of a [[ThreeBlackCrows]] pattern, which would provide very strong confirmation of a new downtrend.